elastisys/compliantkubernetes-apps/.github/pull_request_template.md

 - Audit checks:
   - [ ] The change does not cause any unnecessary Kubernetes audit events
   - [ ] The change requires changes to Kubernetes audit policy
+- Bug checks:
+  - [ ] The bug fix is covered by regression tests